AFAgarap/pt-datasets/README.md

 - [COVID19 binary classification](https://github.com/lindawangg/COVID-Net)
 - [COVID19 multi-classification](https://github.com/lindawangg/COVID-Net)

-_Note on COVID19 dataset: Training models on this is not intended to produce models for direct clinical diagnosis.
+_Note on COVID19 datasets: Training models on this is not intended to produce models for direct clinical diagnosis.
 Please do not use the model output for self-diagnosis, and seek help from your local health authorities._